Online Exhibits - Forces of Nature, Part 3

 Holding Our Ground

-Over 90% of Kansas is farmland, and dust storms are an ongoing problem.
+Over 90 percent of Kansas is farmland, and dust storms are an ongoing problem.
 To prevent another Dust Bowl, farmers must work together to conserve moisture and stop erosion.
 Kansans are keeping an eye on promising new developments in agriculture.

 All grains planted by today’s farmers are annual—grown from seed every year.
 Harvesting the grain destroys these plants and exposes soil to wind erosion.
 In Kansas, Wes Jackson is experimenting with perennial grains—crops that re-grow every year.
 Their deep root systems will anchor soil in place in much the same way as prairie grasses.